Treaty of Stettin (1570): Outcome

-With the treaty, Denmark became the supreme and dominating power in Northern Europe, yet failed to restore the Kalmar Union.
+With the treaty, Denmark became the supreme and dominating power in Northern Europe for a short period, yet failed to restore the Kalmar Union.
 The disputes concerning the three crowns insignia remained unsolved, and the unfavorable conditions for Sweden led to a series of future conflicts ending only in 1720/21.

 Lübeck gained nothing from the treaty: though granted privileges by Sweden, these did not enhance Lübeck's position as John III of Sweden granted the same privileges to the Pomeranian port of Stralsund, his war-time ally.
 The payments promised to Lübeck were never transferred.
 Swedish pirates continued to capture Lübeck's shipments, and the town as well as the whole Hanseatic League had to acknowledge her degradation to a second-class power.

 Neither did Maximilian II, Holy Roman Emperor, pay the compensation promised to Sweden, and therefore lost his influence on the Baltic affairs.
 The terms of the treaty regarding Livonia were ignored, and the contemporary Livonian War dragged on.

 Denmark received all payments, though always late except for the first.
 John III was determined to keep his only port on the Scandinavian west coast, and his efforts included the sale of warships and devaluation of the Swedish currency.